 Data scientists and analysts work analytically, executing queries against a database and using the data to build reports, dashboards and predictive models.
 They care a lot about how the data is stored and how to access it efficiently.

-It’s the difference between these two types of users that will inform how we think about these different paradigms.
+The difference between these two types of database users — specifically their workloads — will inform how we think about these different paradigms.